bitbull-team/magento2-module-awseventbridge/README.md

 #### Cart events

 `CartProductAdded`
-A product is added to cart by a customer
+A product is added to cart by a customer.

 `CartProductUpdated`
-A cart is updated by a customer
+A cart is updated by a customer.

 `CartProductRemoved`
-A product is removed from cart by a customer
+A product is removed from cart by a customer.

 #### Admin user events

 `UserLoggedIn`
-An admin user logged in
+An admin user logged in.

 `UserLoggedOut`
-An admin user logged out
+An admin user logged out.

 `UserLoginFailed`
-An admin user failed login
+An admin user failed login.

 #### Customers events

 `CustomerLoggedIn`
-A customer user logged in
+A customer user logged in.

 `CustomerLoggedOut`
-A customer user logged out
+A customer user logged out.

 `CustomerLoginFailed`
-A customer user failed login
+A customer user failed login.

 `CustomerSignedUp`
-A customer user sign up
+A customer user sign up.

 `CustomerSignedUpFailed`
-A customer user failed sign up
+A customer user failed sign up.

 #### Newsletter events

 `NewsletterSubscriptionChanged`
-A customer user change newsletter subscription preference
+A customer user change newsletter subscription preference.

 #### Order events

 `OrderPlaced`
+A customer place a new order.

+`OrderPlaced`
-A customer place a new order
+A customer place a new order.

+`OrderCreated` / `OrderUpdated`
+An order was saved.

+`OrderCanceled`
+An order was canceled.

+`OrderDeleted`
+An order was deleted.

+#### Invoice events

+`InvoiceCreated` / `InvoiceUpdated`
+An invoice was saved.

+`InvoicePayed`
+An invoice was payed.

+`InvoiceRegistered`
+An invoice was registered.

+`OrderDeleted`
+An invoice was deleted.

+#### Credit Memo events

+`CreditmemoCreated` / `CreditmemoUpdated`
+A credit memo was saved.

+`CreditmemoRefunded`
+A credit memo was refunded.

+`CreditmemoDeleted`
+A credit memo was deleted.

+#### Shipment events

+`ShipmentCreated` / `ShipmentUpdated`
+A shipment was saved.

+`ShipmentDeleted`
+A shipment was deleted.

 #### Cache events

 `CacheFlushAll`
-An admin user flush the cache
+An admin user flush the cache.

 `CacheFlushSystem`
-An admin user flush system cache
+An admin user flush system cache.

 `CacheFlushCatalogImages`
-An admin user flush catalog images cache
+An admin user flush catalog images cache.

 `CacheFlushMedia`
-An admin user flush media cache
+An admin user flush media cache.

 `CacheFlushStaticFiles`
-An admin user flush static files cache
+An admin user flush static files cache.